 India was under colonial rule until Independence.
 The general public lived in fear of the British Government and they were not allowed to make decisions on their own.
 They faced consequences and grave danger whenever they tried to criticize those decisions.
 The coming of the freedom movement on 15th August 1947 changed the whole situation.
 Why do we need a parliament class 8 explains the importance of peoples’ decisions in the following ways:

-- The citizens are an integral part of any democracy and they get a right to choose their representatives.
+- The citizens are an integral part of any democracy and they have a right to choose their representatives.

 - A democratic government is run by the consent, approval, and participation of the people or citizens.